To be eligible for Championship designation, a race must meet the following requirements:

 ENTRY FORM

-A draft of the entry form must be submitted for review by the LDR chairmen and office no less than 90 days prior to the event.
+A draft of the entry form, or a preview of the website must be submitted for review to the USATF-NE office at least 90 days prior to the event.

 The entry form must contain the following information: